geogardenclub/geogardenclub.github.io/docs/user-guide/observations.md

 :::tip How (and why) to define Observations
 :::

 Gaining insight into your gardening practice usually requires more than just recording what crops and varieties you grew and the dates you planted or harvested them.
+Observations let you augment this textual data with pictures.

 You might want to record what the plant looked like when it germinated, or the appearance of the harvest, or a particular pest that appeared at some point in the season.
-You might simply want to capture a particularly beautiful moment in your garden.
-Observations provide a mechanism to collect data about all of these things and more.
+Or you might simply want to capture a picture of a particularly beautiful moment in your garden.
+Observations let you collect data about all of these things and more.

 Observations can be public or private.
 A public Observation can be seen by anyone in your Chapter.
 A private Observation can only be seen by you.